cloudfoundry-attic/cf-syslog-drain-release/README.md

 a drain you can now provide the following drain-type values as query parameters.

  * `drain-type=logs` - this is the default behavior and will deliver all application logs
- * `drain-type=metrics` - this will deliver only container metrics for an application every 15 seconds
+ * `drain-type=metrics` - this will deliver any metric for an application every 15 seconds
- * `drain-type=all` - this will deliver both container metrics and logs for an application
+ * `drain-type=all` - this will deliver both metrics and logs for an application

 This sample [drain application](https://github.com/cloudfoundry-incubator/loggregator-tools#syslog-to-datadog) can be used to demo this functionality with datadog.
 When creating your drain use a command like:

 ```